wettestsock/pyStats/README.md

 support for confidence intervals, 1 sample t tests and welch test.

-adding support for paired t test, anova, and pairwise comparisons.
+adding support for paired t test, anova, pairwise comparisons, and optional graphs

 feel free to clone n contribute. im still new to python in general.